Insomnia and Sleep Deprivation: The Case For A Good Night's Sleep

 Sleep issues associated with agitation are the main reason people with Alzheimer's Disease (AD) are placed in institutional facilities.
 Shorter sleep durations, fragmented sleep, elevated rates of sleep-disordered breathing, and sun-downing - an increase in agitated behavior in the late afternoon/early evening - all commonly occur with AD.

 Poor sleep is also thought to increase the risk of developing AD.
 Cognitively healthy older adults who scored highly on a "sleep disturbance index" (which took into account sleeping problems and fatigue, sleep medication use and recent difficulty with sleeping) were 23% more likely to develop dementia within four years than individuals reporting good sleep.
-Another study showed shorter sleep duration was associated with an increased deposition of β-amyloid proteins into amyloid plaques (these are the hallmark of AD and are toxic to nerve cells).
+Another study showed shorter sleep duration was associated with a greater degradation of β-amyloid proteins into amyloid plaques (these are the hallmark of AD and are toxic to nerve cells).
 Deep sleep appears crucial for allowing cerebrospinal fluid to "flush away" AD-causing toxins.
 People possessing a particular gene associated with obstructive sleep apnea are also more likely to develop AD and heart disease.

 Sleep, Sleep Apnea And Cardiovascular Risk